PostHog/posthog.com/contents/handbook/people/team-structure/people.md

 ## Responsibilities

-Our people team works across talent, people operations and culture.
+Our people team works across talent, people, operations, and culture.
 This is what we care about:

 - [Talent compounds](https://posthog.com/handbook/company/values#talent-compounds) - we have a very high bar for bringing people on board.
 We are always looking for _the_ best people in their field, or people on their way to become exceptional at their jobs.
 We optimize for building high-performing teams, while delivering a great experience to everyone involved.
 - We support our team throughout the entire employee lifecycle - from making an offer, to onboarding and career development, to parental leave and eventually parting ways.